Data-Science-for-Linguists-2021/Class-Lounge/guestbooks/guestbook_michael.md

+## Michael Barmada's Project Guestbook:

 # [Goodreads Sentiment Analysis](https://github.com/Data-Science-for-Linguists-2021/Goodreads-Sentiment-Analysis)

-## Michael Barmada
----
-## Ahoy!
-Welcome to my term project guestbook.
-### Feel free to have a look at my code and leave a brief review.
+### Ahoy!
+Welcome to my term-project guestbook.
+Feel free to have a look at my code and leave a brief review.
----

 ### visit (Frances):
  - One strength is your code.
 It is very neat and easy to follow along with, as well as effective considering your data output.
  - One thing to improve is scraping reviews from more books.